 Bwindi forest can be accessed from Queen Elizabeth National Park to the northern just 2 to 3 hours drive, from Kampala through Mbarara about 6 to 8 hours drive or from Kabale town to the southern just 1 to 2 hours.
 These roads then converge at Butogota, just 17 kilometers from the Buhoma entrance-gate.
 A 4×4 vehicle is needed through the rainy months.
 A daily bus service leaves Kampala for Butogota via Rukungiri and Kihiihi.
-We recommend
+We recommend booking your gorilla trekking safari with a recognized tour operator.

 Travelers can choose to fly from Entebbe or from Kampala at Kajansi airfield to the up to date tarmac airstrip found at Kisoro.
 Additionally Planes may as well be chartered to the Savannah or the grass Kayonza airstrips.